 Where to Shop Comfortable Shoes for Heel Pain?

 Whether you prefer to shop online or in-store, at Lucky Feet Shoes we have a large selection of the best shoes for heel pain for both men and women.
 But, if you prefer personalized shoe fittings, great customer service, we have nine orthopedic shoes and comfort shoe stores located in Southern California.
-Which are located in Anaheim Hills, Rancho Cucamonga, Riverside, San Dimas, Long Beach, Temecula, and Palm Desert.
+Which are located in Anaheim Hills, Rancho Cucamonga, Riverside, Redlands San Dimas, Long Beach, Temecula, Upland and Palm Desert.
 Therefore, we invite you to stop by our shoe store for a free foot analysis and try on our best shoes for heel pain.
 In addition, we have a large selection of orthopedic shoes, comfort shoes, wide shoes, arch support, shoe inserts, and custom orthotics!
-We carry a wide selection of comfortable footwear ranging from sandals, heels, walking shoes, running shoes, casual sneakers, clogs, wedges, flats, booties, and boots.
+We carry a wide selection of comfortable footwear ranging from the best walking shoes, sandals, heels, running shoes, casual sneakers, clogs, wedges, flats, booties, and boots.
 Therefore, we encourage you to shop in-store for our personalized customer service and free foot analysis!
 Schedule a free foot analysis today!

 Finding the Best Shoes For Heel Pain